Navid200/xDrip/docs/Nightscout/NS_FreeTier.md

 We can block traffic to China in order to reduce the regular cost for those who don't live in China.
 However, this will complicate the installation scripts significantly.

-Therefore, it seems to be best to just put up with a cost of $0.01 per month.
+Therefore, it may be best to just put up with a cost of up to $0.02 per month.